 It's almost 30 years since I first had the chance to discover this amazing city and every time we've been to Singapore since then we make a detour past Chinatown.
 The first few times I went here it was mostly for the cheap shopping of small unnecessary gadgets and a big Tiger beer at an outdoor restaurant.
 These days I go here more for the food and the hustle and bustle, although the daughter loves to get a $10 bill in her hand and shop for junk until it runs out.

-1. Buddha Tooth Relic Temple
+1. Buddha Tooth Relic temple

-The Buddha Tooth Relic Temple is tucked into a block in Chinatown, midway between large high-rise complexes with laundry hanging on racks outside the window and the historic low-rises in downtown Chinatown.
+The Buddha Tooth Relic Temple is tucked into a block in Chinatown, midway between large high-rise complexes with laundry hanging on racks outside the window and the historic low-rise buildings in downtown Chinatown.
 This is one of Singapore's most interesting sights.
-Read more about the temple on my site An unplanned visit to the Buddha Tooth Relic Temple in Singapore.

 2. Shop for small, cheap pins